A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds

 \begin{proof} When $\mld(0;A,\a)\geq 0$, then apply the theorem for a divisor $E$ computing the mld.
 When $\mld(0;A,\a)=-\infty$, then in a similar way as in \cite{kawk1}, take a prime divisor $E$ computing the mld.
 Then by taking a positive real number $t<1$ such that $a(E; A,\a^t)=0$ and apply Theorem \ref{main}. \end{proof}

-\begin{cor} Let $E$ be a prime divisor over $A$ with the center at $0$ and $E_1=\bP(r,r,s)$ $(r,s\geq 1)$ the exceptional divisor of standard blow-up.
-Assume that $a(E,A,\a)\geq 0$ and the center of $E$ on $E_1$ is a curve of degree $>r$, then there is a prime divisor $F$ such that
+\begin{cor} Let $E$ be a prime divisor over $A$ with the center at $0$ and $E_1=\bP(r,r,s)$ $(r,s\geq 1)$ the exceptional divisor of a squeezed blow-up for $E$.
+Assume that $a(E;A,\a)\geq 0$ and the center of $E$ on $E_1$ is a curve of degree $>r$, then there is a prime divisor $F$ such that

-holds for every real ideal $\a$ and $F$ is obtained by at most two weighted blow-ups. \end{cor}
+holds for every $\bR$-ideal $\a$ and $F$ is obtained by at most two weighted blow-ups. \end{cor}

 \begin{proof} We can see that there is no bad curve on $E$.
-Therefore, every real ideal $\a$ is general for $E$. \end{proof}
+Therefore, every $\bR$-ideal $\a$ is general for $E$. \end{proof}

 The proof of the theorem shows also the following corollary.

 \begin{cor} Let $E$ be a prime divisor over $A$ with the center at $0$ computing $\mld(0;A,\a)\geq 0$.
 Let $E'$ be the exceptional divisor of a weighted blow-up with weight $v:=(r,s,t)$, where $\gcd(r,s,t)=1$.
 Assume that the center $C$ of $E$ on $E'$ is a curve of degree $d\geq r+s+t-1$ If $\mld(0;A,\a)$ is not computed by $E'$, then the mld is computed by the divisor obtained by one additional weighted blow-up at $C$. \end{cor}